 First lets get the facts straight regarding buying gemstones in Bangkok or Thailand and why you should consider it.

-Some stats – The Thai gems and jewelry industry in 2011 generated more than US$10 billion for the Thai economy.
+Some stats – The Thai gems and jewelry industry in 2016 generated more than US$14 billion for the Thai economy.
 The industry is regarded as being the third largest foreign income earner for the country.

-- Almost all color gemstone traders, wholesalers and jewelry store buyers have an office based here or have a local partner because it is in fact cheaper to buy color gemstones here then anywhere else in the world.
+Almost all color gemstone traders, wholesalers and jewelry store buyers have an office based here or have a local partner because it is in fact cheaper to buy color gemstones here then anywhere else in the world.

 Many gemstone source countries like in Burma, Africa, South America, or Sri Lanka have gem cutters but lags years behind Thai cutters.
 Thai craftsmen are also considered the experts in heat treatment of very expensive rubies and sapphires, which is a very difficult skill to acquire.